 Dutton knows the territory and has extensive experience in the telecommunications industry.
 He previously worked for about 11 years for a national consulting firm.
 Before that, he worked for about eight years in Blue Earth in marketing and sales for BEVCOMM, which is one of the partner companies in the SDN expanded network.

 There’s been a perception that businesses only had the choice of one or two national companies if they wanted to reach multiple parts of southern Minnesota in some areas, Dutton says.
 Now, those companies also have a local option.

-Replacing current providers, who may be under a multi-year contracts, presents marketing challenges that differ from entering underserved markets or assisting new clients who expand into an area.
-The challenges for the new expanded network is spreading the word that the SDN’s network in southern Minnesota is up and running smoothly.
+Replacing current providers, who may be under a multi-year contract, presents marketing challenges that differ from entering underserved markets or assisting new clients who expand into an area.
+The challenge for the newly expanded network is spreading the word that the SDN’s network in southern Minnesota is up and running smoothly.

 SDN brings valuable experience to the project.
 SDN and its 17 member-owned companies in South Dakota serve about 80 percent of South Dakota’s geography with business broadband connectivity and related services.
 In addition to helping member companies, SDN specializes in connecting, assisting and protecting businesses from cyberattacks.